chazzofalf/picascii/Readme.md

 python -m pip install Pillow
 ```

-12. Now install this package to the virtual environment.
+12. Now install this package in the virtual environment.

 13. Let's just say you have checked out the project into the default code folder for this project. (`C:\Users\Liv\source\repos\picascii`) [Replacing the user name if necessary.]
 You will need to open another powershell window (You will need keep that one and do the following)